 Israel is safe but be cautious if you plan to visit Gaza, East-Jerusalem and some West Bank settlements.
 As with any country, check with your embassy before departure and verify if any travel restrictions have been put in place.

-Q.7) What is the currency of Israel and where could I exchange foreign currency?
+What is the currency of Israel and where can I exchange foreign currency?

 The local currency of Israel is the New Israeli Shekel (also spelled Sheqel).
-Tourists in Israel can exchange currency at any money-changers, post offices or banks.
+Tourists in Israel can exchange currency at any money-changers, post offices, banks and some ATMs.
 You will also be able to exchange currency at the large luxury hotels.
 Major credit cards are widely accepted at most retail stores, ATM’s and banks.

 Modern Israelis wear western styles of clothing.
-Certain religious groups have their own dress codes.
-More detailed information here...
+Certain religious groups have their own modest dress codes.
+More about clothing for Israel here…

 Israel follows Jewish traditions and practices.
 The Muslim, Druze, Bahai and Christian communities are completely free to practice their religion and traditions.
-Before your visit try to learn more about the customs and practices of all of Israel's religious groups.
+Before your visit try to learn more about the customs, behavior and etiquette of all of Israel’s religious groups.

 It is advisable to have health insurance before traveling to Israel.
 Medical treatment and hospitals are top-notch but can be expensive for tourists.